 The roads were covered in ice in January

-Last January we spent a week in Iceland, says Taryn from Happiest Outdoors.
+We spent a week in Iceland in January, says Taryn from Happiest Outdoors.
 We drove around the South Coast and the Golden Circle in our rented 4×4 Dacia Duster with studded tires.
 We’re from Canada and my husband is a confident winter driver, so we weren’t scared to drive in Iceland in winter.

 Had to reschedule 1 day due to road closures in February